The moduli space of matroids: Realization spaces and the Tutte group

 Let $x$ be a point of $\Mat(r,E)^\top$.
 We begin with \eqref{rep1}$\Rightarrow$\eqref{rep2}.
 Assume that $x$ is the image point of a morphism $\chi:\K\to\Mat(r,E)$.
 This means that $\chi$ factors into a uniquely determined morphism $\Spec \K\to\Spec k(x)$ followed by $\Spec k(x)\to\Mat(r,E)$.
 This yields a morphism $k(x)\to\K$, which extends uniquely to a morphism $k(x)^\pm\to\K$.
 Thus \eqref{rep2}.

 The existence of a morphism $k(x)^\pm\to\K$ implies that $k(x)^\pm\neq\{0\}$, thus \eqref{rep2}$\Rightarrow$\eqref{rep3}.

 We continue with \eqref{rep3}$\Rightarrow$\eqref{rep4}.
 If $k(x)^\pm\neq\{0\}$, then it is an ordered blue field.
-It is pasteurized by definition, and the partial order of $k(x)^\pm$ is generated by relations of the form $0\leq\sum a_i$, which shows that $k(x)^\pm$ is a pasture.
+It is an $\Funpm$-algebra with unique weak inverses by definition, and the partial order of $k(x)^\pm$ is generated by relations of the form $0\leq\sum a_i$, which shows that $k(x)^\pm$ is an idyll.
 Thus \eqref{rep4}.